hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ```
 ### Configure Flyway

 In the resources folder create a folder called db.
-Instead of this create a folder called migration.
-With in the migration folder create a file called 'V1__init.sql'
+Inside of this create a folder called migration.
+Within the migration folder create a file called 'V1__init.sql'

 ```sql